qibebt-bioinfo/dynamic-meta-storms/README.md

 ```
 MS-comp-taxa-dynamic -T samples.sp.table -o samples.sp.dist
 ```
-The output file “samples.sp.dist” is the distance matrix.
+The output file “samples.sp.dist” is the pairwise distance matrix.
 # Example dataset
 Here we provide a demo dataset (Synthetic Dataset 1) with species abundance of 40 synthetic metagenomic samples in “example” folder.
 In this package, “dataset1.sp.abd” is the relative abundance on species-level, and “dataset1.meta” is the group information of the samples.